 There is also a need to address the mental health needs within the community.
 Due to the limited mental health resources available to respond 24/7, police are often called to incidents involving non-violent individuals experiencing mental health crises.
-In 2018, Redmond Police added a Mental Health Professional (MHP) to our response delivery.
-The Department fully supports this concept and awaits the community's support in funding the resources and personnel necessary to provide additional mental health support.
-The Department plans to add a "Community Response" component to the current behavioral response capabilities.
-An additional MHP will be added to allow for wider coverage and availability.
-These resources will work in collaboration with the Fire Department Mobile Integrated Health (MIH) and the City's Homeless Outreach Program The Department has positioned itself as a training ground for additional Mental Health Professionals that can support this ever-growing need for the region.
+Redmond Police has added a Mental Health Professional (MHP) to our response delivery.
+The Department fully supports this concept and awaits the community's support in funding the resources and personnel necessary to provide services in this manner.
+The Department has positioned itself as a training ground for additional Mental Health Professionals that can support this ever-growing need for the region.